EdoardoCostantini/plotmihd/README.md

     )
     ```

-    For example, on a Windows computer, this could be
+    For example, on a Windows computer, this could be:

     ```
     install.packages(